 5. Set a festive atmosphere

 Who says preparing for the festive season can't be fun?
 Unleash your inner interior designer and deck the halls with all manner of Christmas cheer.
-Implement a palette of traditional Christmas colours in your dining room including red, green, gold and silver.
+You could implement a palette of traditional Christmas colours in your dining room, including red, green, gold, and silver.
+Or, you could get some decorations in brand colours!

 Incorporate festive styles of lighting, seasonal wreaths and relevant figurines.
 Why not go all out and put a Christmas tree in your venue?

-Then there's the music.
+Then, there's the music.
 A great Christmas playlist is essential for setting a festive mood in your venue.
-You can either assemble your own selection of Christmas hits or take advantage of the huge amount of community-curated playlists on streaming services like Spotify.
+You can either assemble your own selection of Christmas hits or take advantage of the huge amount of community-curated playlists on streaming services.

 As a restaurant, one of the best ways to ring in any kind of special occasion is with your menu itself.
-A holiday menu is an exceptional way to celebrate everyone's favourite time of year.
+A festive menu is a great way to celebrate everyone's favourite time of year, and something that has become a staple of the hospitality industry during the holiday season – with most customers looking for one.

 Here are a few ideas for themed items you can add to your Christmas menu: